YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 passed a special object called the Action Context.
 We’ll be calling it the ``ActionContext`` object or ``ac`` for short.

-The Action Context gives you access to important features of the Mojito framework.
+The ``ActionContext`` object gives you access to important features of the Mojito framework.
 One critical feature is the ability to send data to templates and have those templates executed.
 Mojito also provides a library that can be accessed through the ``ac`` object through a mechanism called addons.
-We’ll take a look at the addon method ``done``.

 For your mojits to render templates, controller functions need to call the method ``ac.done``.
 The ``done`` method also allows you to choose the view to